 |The Roma meets its fate|

 The Italian fleet had done nothing useful throughout the war except provide some air defense to scattered Italian cities, at least as the Germans saw it.
 In fact, the Italians had huge fuel stocks saved up that astonished the Germans when they found them after the Italian change of sides, fuel that could have supported numerous high-value missions when they might have achieved strategic results.
-There thus was no love lost between the Nazis and the Italian Navy after the latter defected.
+There thus was no love lost between the Germans and the Italian Navy after the latter defected.
 After having not contributed at all to the war effort, the Italian battleships promptly broke out of their northern Italian harbors and fled for the Allies on September 9.

 |Fritz heads for the Roma|